KatherineWang0527/CSCI596_Final_Proj/README.md

 2. 3D models shadering application

 Key points:
-        (1) Beeing more bright when closer to a light source (2) Having highlights when looking in the reflection of a light (specular lighting) (3) Beeing darker when light is not directly towards the model (diffuse lighting) (4) Cheating a lot (ambient lighting)
+        (1) Being more bright when closer to a light source (2) Having highlights when looking at the reflection of a light (specular lighting) (3) Being darker when light is not directly towards the model (diffuse lighting) (4) Cheating a lot (ambient lighting)

-### More Detail ablut the key points
+### More Details about the key points
 ### (1) The Diffuse part
 The importance of the surface normal
 When light hits an object, an important fraction of it is reflected in all directions.
 This is the “diffuse component”.
 When a certain flux of light arrives at the surface, this surface is illuminated differently according to the angle at which the light arrives.